phillipsj/Cake.AzureStorage/README.md

 ## Functionality

-Supports uploading Blobs to Azure Storage, more features to come shortly.
+Supports uploading Blobs to Azure Blob Storage as well as deleting them by prefix and by name.
+More features to be added in the future.

 ## Usage